4713n/finder/README.md

 You can use for example **soketi** (https://github.com/soketi/soketi), or third-party services like pusher on the server side, and **Laravel echo** (https://github.com/laravel/echo) on the frontend

-When the match is found, it triggers `link0\Finder\Events\SearchResultFound` event which implements the `Illuminate\Contracts\Broadcasting\ShouldBroadcastNow` and broadcasts this event
+When the match is found, it triggers `link0\Finder\Events\SearchResultFoundEvent` event

+You can implement your own listener and handle the event by yourself

+In that case, I recommend turning off the broadcasting functionality provided by the package, by setting the `broadcasting.method` config to empty value

 ## TODO: Dependencies
 - find